caitlynjin/spotted/README.md

   Notable features:

-  - implements a custom camera view controller (main view when entering app); capture button, front & rear camera functionality, button to
+  - Implements a custom camera view controller (main view when entering app); capture button, front & rear camera functionality, button to
     activate/deactivate flash
   - TabBarController to navigate between five main ViewControllers (instructions, feed, camera, leaderboard, & profile)
-  - popups that display information about the user and their target
+  - Popups that display information about the user and their target

 # Some screenshots of our app